jigel/noisi_inv/README.md

 After installation, change to the `noisi_inv/noisi` directory and run `pytest`.
 If you encounter any errors (warnings are o.k.), we'll be grateful if you let us know.

 ### Getting started

+Noisi_inv is slightly different to noisi as it includes a complete inversion workflow.
+This is all setup in the run_inversion.py file.
+To do a little test inversion and check if it was installed correctly you can run the following command:
+`python run_inversion.py inversion_config.yml`

 To see an overview of the tool, type `noisi --help`.
 A step-by-step tutorial for jupyter notebook can be found in the `noisi_inv/noisi` directory.
 Examples on how to set up an inversion and how to import a wavefield from axisem3d are found in the noisi/examples directory.